AntibodyEngineers/2023-immune-profiling/README.md

 - [fastp](https://github.com/OpenGene/fastp) used for data triming and merging
 - Jupyter notebooks provided web-enabled access to data.
 Team members had their own notebook runinng in Conda virtual envioment.
 - Python scripts, and libraries (packages), run in Jupyter notebooks, were convert IgBLAST output data into tables for exploring immune receptor diversity.
-- See [getting-started.md](https://github.com/AntibodyEngineers/immune-profiling/blob/main/getting-started.md) for 2024 installation and configuration of the computing enviornment based on [lessons learned](#outcomes-and-lessons).

 ### Datasets
 - Reference data